 If you believe the investigator will find no merit to the complaint, confidently say so.
 Commit to full cooperation so that the complaint can be resolved quickly and you can get back to your job.

-Say that HR contacts you when it's not a good time to talk -- for instance, when you're driving, heading off to a meeting, or when you cannot talk without being overheard.
+Say that HR contacts you when it's not a good time to talk—for instance, when you're driving, heading off to a meeting, or when you cannot talk without being overheard by another employee.

-Don't agree to answer "just a few questions" about a confidential employee matter when you are unable to give the investigator your full, undivided attention.
+Don't agree to answer "just a few questions" about a confidential employee matter when you are unable to give your full, undivided attention to the investigator.
 The stakes are too high.

 It's also not a good idea to discuss the matter when you have an audience, even if it's your cubicle neighbors.
 You don't know what the issue is about yet.
 Your cubicle neighbors could be involved somehow.